frafdez/chatterkb-www/index.markdown

     - icon: bi-upload
       title_highlight: Upload
       title_suffix: Your Files
       description: Simply upload your files to create a knowledge base you can chat with.
 No technical setup—just drag, drop, and let AI provide insights from your own data.
+      image: ./assets/images/landings/sass-v3/feature-1.webp
     - icon: bi-chat
       title_highlight: Chat
       title_suffix: with Your Data
       description: Engage in natural conversations with AI powered by your own files.
 Simply ask questions to get instant insights and answers directly from your personalized knowledge base.
+      image: ./assets/images/landings/sass-v3/feature-2.webp
     - icon: bi-pin-angle
       title_highlight: Pin
       title_suffix: and Share Important Insights
       description: Transform your conversations into visual tables and charts for a clearer understanding of your data.
 Pin these insights to a board you can share with your team or clients, making collaboration effortless.
+      image: ./assets/images/landings/sass-v3/feature-3.webp
 additional_features:
   section_title: Additional Features
   title: More than just a chatbot